FEniCS/dolfinx/demo/pde/csg-3D/python/documentation.rst

 	g3d = box + cone - sphere

-This simple line makes a geometry of the box and cone merged, but where we take away the area of the sphere.
+This simple line makes a geometry of the box and cone merged, but where we remove the area of the sphere.

 To get information about our new geometry we use the function :py:func:`info <dolfin.cpp.common.info>`.
 This function takes a string or a DOLFIN object as argument, and optionally we can give a second argument to indicate whether verbose object data should be printed.
 If the second argument is False (which is default), a one-line summary is printed.
 If True, verbose and sometimes very exhaustive object data are printed.